linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 ##  Specific-Factors Model
 - Under Ricardian model all workers gained from trade
 - Earnings of other factors were not considered
-- Specific (fixed) factors model examines productivity and [[Assets|returns]] of specific-factors in addition to labor
+- Specific (fixed) factors model examines productivity and [returns](../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%203%20-%20%20Assets,%20Portfolios,%20and%20Arbitrage/Assets.md) of specific-factors in addition to labor
 - Specific-factors not allowed to move from sector to sector
 - Labor still fully mobile between sectors in each country
-- We will see this implies diminishing marginal [[Assets|returns]] of labor as production in one sector increases
+- We will see this implies diminishing marginal [returns](../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%203%20-%20%20Assets,%20Portfolios,%20and%20Arbitrage/Assets.md) of labor as production in one sector increases
  -  This creates winners and losers in each country

 ##  Output and Marginal Product of Labor